-1.1 Purchase and Authorization
+1.2 Purchase and Authorization

-Acon Digital Equalize will run in demo mode the first time you open it from your audio editor or digital audio workstation (DAW).
+Acon Digital Equalize 2 will run in demo mode the first time you open it from your audio editor or digital audio workstation (DAW).
 The demo mode is fully functional with exception of short passages with muted audio output at irregular intervals.
 The demo version can be unlocked by purchasing a license key from Acon Digital (see Acon Digital online shop).
-When a plug-in is opened in demo mode, a dialog box appears where you can choose to continue with the demo version or enter a license key.
+When a plug-in is opened in the demo mode, a dialog box appears where you can choose to continue with the demo version or enter a license key.
 There is also a purchase button which directs you to the Acon Digital online shop.

-If you have purchased a license key from Acon Digital, enter you name, company name (if applicable) and the license key you obtained.
+If you have purchased a license key from Acon Digital, please enter you name, company name if applicable and the license key you obtained.
 The Authorize button will remain deactivated until the license key has been accepted.
-After having successfully authorized Acon Digital Equalize, the demo dialog box will not appear again.
+After having successfully authorized Acon Digital Equalize 2, the demo dialog box will not appear again.

-a Demo Mode 1.44.2 X
+Acon DIGITAL Equalize 2 < Reset > ר ר A → B 🖽

+DEMO MODE

-Thanks for evaluating Acon Digital Equalize!
+Thanks for evaluating Equalize 2!

-Acon Digital Equalize is running in demo mode.
-The audio output will be muted occasionally.
-You can unlock the demo by purchasing a license from Acon Digital.
-Please click the "Purchase" button below for more information.
-If you already have a license, you can enter your license data below.
+Equalize 2 is running in demo mode. the demo by purchasing a license fro for more information.
+If you already om Acon Digital .
+Please click the "Purchas e" button below ock

 Name:

 Company:

 License key:

-Run demo Authorize Purchase
+Run demo Authoriz e Purchase

-The demo dialog box appears when starting Acon Digital Equalize prior to authorization.
+The demo dialog box appears when starting Acon Digital Equalize 2 prior to authorization.